kylel5957/sep10-freedom-project/tool/learning-log.md

 3/3/24:
-* Finally got everythigng working and connected, any Scss I write will be automatically converted into CSS if I turn on watch sass.
+* Finally got everythigng working and connected (turns out the problem was a typo which I fixed after looking through my entire code), any Scss I write will be automatically converted into CSS if I turn on watch sass.
 Next time maybe I can try to add another tool in alongside SASS to see if it will work

 <!--